aozaki-kuro/tokomachi-wiki/docs/timeline/2019/README.md

 ::: details Talks

-☄ : _You praised my performance?
-I will check the archive later!_
+:comet: : You praised my performance?
+I will check the archive later!

-🍹 : _OK I will cut that part._
+:tropical_drink: : OK I will cut that part.

-🍹 : _Oh wait don't go, I still got something about EnSta to tell you!_
+:tropical_drink: : Oh wait don't go, I still got something about EnSta to tell you!

 (Talking about EnSta)

-☄ : _Tell me more on LINE!_
+:comet: : Tell me more on LINE!
 :::

 Really close friends right?